-The Yukon Chamber of Commerce (YCC) attended the Yukon Workers’ Compensation Health and Safety Board’s (YWCHSB) Annual Information Meeting Thursday, June 6.
+Yukon Chamber Actively Engages with Yukon Workers’ Compensation Health and Safety Board The Yukon Chamber of Commerce (YCC) attended the Yukon Workers’ Compensation Health and Safety Board’s (YWCHSB) Annual Information Meeting yesterday.

-Four years ago, YCC identified that the YWCHSB had accrued a surplus of reserves in excess of its required levels.
-At the height, in 2014, YWCHSB was funded at 160% of its requirements.
-Subsequent to discussions held between YCC and YWCHSB, YWCHSB agreed with the Chamber that a multi-year series of rebates should be issued to employers to bring YWCHSB reserves down to their legislated reserve range.
+Four years ago, YCC identified that the YWCHSB had accrued a surplus of reserves in excess to its required levels.
+Subsequent to discussions held between YCC and YWCHSB, YWCHSB agreed with the Chamber that a multi-year series of rebates should be issued to employers to bring YWCHSB reserves down to their mandated maximum level within a prudent reserve range.
+We view the solid stewardship of reserves and the payment of these rebates as good news for Yukon employers.

 YCC has worked in partnership with YWCHSB to arrive at a fair and responsible manner in which the surplus is being repaid to employers.
 The initial plan, announced late in 2015, saw employers receiving cheques before the end of December 2015.
 In total, $10 million was returned to employers that year.
-A similar scenario unfolded in 2016, 2017, and 2018, for a total of $35 million in rebates over four years.
-An additional $25 million from the surplus has also been used to subsidise assessment rates employer pay to fund the system from 2012 to 2018.
+A similar scenario unfolded in 2016 and 2017.